 Complete a recommendation for a Teen Leadership program applicant

-Diller Baltimore Teen Fellows is a 14-month teen leadership program of Jewish Volunteer Connection (JVC).
+Baltimore Diller Teen Fellows is a 15-month teen leadership program of Jewish Volunteer Connection (JVC).
 The program is based on four pillars: leadership, Israel, Judaism and community service.
 High school juniors participate in three Shabbatonim (weekend retreats), monthly leadership development seminars and two mifgashim** with their Ashkelon teen counterparts.
 In addition, Diller Fellows create and implement a hands-on community service initiative.
-The program year begins in the fall and ends in November of the following year.
+The program year begins in the fall and ends in the fall of the following year.

 *The Diller Teen Fellows program is generously funded by the Helen Diller Family Foundation, a supporting foundation of the San Francisco Federation’s Jewish Community Endowment Fund.**Exchanges between Israeli and Jewish American teens; each year, one is held in Israel and one in Baltimore.